Stuck at home and looking for fun things to do with kids? Check out these easy ideas of creative ways to keep kids entertained indoors.

 Long winter days or wet, rainy stretches can be tough on both young kids and parents.
-It only takes a few days of being stuck inside for the cabin fever to set in, so getting through cold and rainy weeks with restless kiddos can be a struggle.
+It only takes a few days of being stuck inside for the cabin fever to set in.
+Getting through cold and rainy weeks with restless kiddos can be a real struggle!

-Challenging as it may be, it does allow for you to use your creativity to come up with new ways to entertain those little balls of energy!
+Challenging as it may be, it does force you to use your creativity to come up with new ways to entertain those little balls of energy!
 Either that or you hide out in the bathroom for a while, right?
-Maybe that’s just me 😀 Really though, there are some cool ways that my daughter and I have found to have fun this winter.
+Maybe that’s just me 😀 Really though, there are some cool ways that my kids and I have found to have fun this winter.

-If you’re drawing a blank on a cold or damp afternoon and are ready to pull your hair out, don’t worry!
-One of these ideas could be just the thing everyone needs to keep boredom at bay a little longer.
+If you’re drawing a blank on a cold or damp afternoon and are ready to pull your hair out, stop stressing.
+One of these ideas could be just the thing everyone needs to keep boredom at bay a little longer:

 Free and Creative Indoor Play Ideas

-- Have an indoor picnic, complete with a blanket and a basket of lunch goodies or snacks.
+Have an indoor picnic, complete with a blanket and a basket of lunch goodies or snacks.
 Spread out a blanket on the floor and pretend you’re picnicking somewhere warm and sunny.
 Spring will be here soon, right?
 Kids can help pack up the picnic basket with lunch or snacks.

-- Organize toy bins together and put away outgrown toys, either for donation or storage.
+Organize toy bins together and put away outgrown toys, either for donation or storage.
 Putting things away doesn’t always go over too well with little ones, but organizing seems to work!
 This is one of the creative ways to keep kids entertained indoors that’s also productive, making it a win-win for parents.

-- Play grocery store by setting out toy groceries and small items on a table so that they can collect them in their cart or basket and then come to the “checkout”.
+Go grocery shopping by setting out toy groceries and small items on a table so that they can collect them in their cart or basket and then come to the “checkout”.
 You may also want to pull items out of your pantry and let them “shop” for real groceries.

-- Play beauty salon, complete with nail polish and hair accessories.
+Get pretty and play beauty salon, complete with nail polish and hair accessories.
 My daughter loves painting our nails and “styling” my hair with her barrettes.
-We use a washable kid-friendly nail polish, so no worrying about major spills and stains.
+We use washable kid-friendly nail polish, so no worrying about major spills and stains.

-- Have a dance party!
+Have a dance party!
 Clear out an area in the center of the room, turn up the tunes, and let them get some of that pent-up energy out.
 Take turns picking songs.
 Another great idea is to write down different songs and artists on pieces of paper and put them into a hat.
 Then let everyone take a turn pulling a paper out, and then playing that song.

-- Play “school” by using preschool workbooks.
+Play “school” by using preschool workbooks.
 We got a ton of workbooks from the Dollar Tree.
 By turning it into a play activity, it may be easier to get them interested in learning.
 Can’t go shopping?
 No problem!
 Check out these free preschool printables that you can print off and use right away

 Do you have some ideas to add to the list?
 Please do share!